Mfficiency/My_Ecole_42/1.1_born2beroot/HowTo.md

 ```
 #!/bin/bash
 arc=$(uname -a)
-cmds=$(journalctl _COMM=sudo | grep COMMAND ) # removerd | wc -ljournalctl should be running as sudo but our script is running as root so we don't need in sudo here
+cmds=$(journalctl _COMM=sudo | grep COMMAND ) # removed | wc -l journalctl should be running as sudo but our script is running as root so we don't need in sudo here
 wall "	#Architecture: $arc
 		#Sudo: $cmds cmd"
 ```